What Is an API Gateway and How Does It Work?

 What exactly is an API gateway?
 This article explains what it is, which problems it solves, and how it works in practice.

-If you have only a small number of APIs and clients, and do not plan to expand your API landscape, you may not need an API gateway yet.
+For a small number of APIs, few clients, and non-critical use cases, an API gateway is usually not needed.
 In simple setups, clients can communicate directly with backend services without introducing additional infrastructure.

 Direct communication between API client and backend service